sharkoz/keypirinha-outlook_calendar/README.md

 It allows you to view upcoming events in your outlook calendar, and to join a teams meeting if available

+Are you tired of always looking for the link of your next teams meeting in outlook ?
+With this plugin, you can see from keypirinha your next outlook appointments for the day, and join your MS Teams meetings in just one keypress.

 ## Download